deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 lowercase letter, it will only be available within the package itself.
 This rule also applies to the functions, and members of the types such as fields and methods.

-For example, the below code sample does not compile successfully in Go:
+For example, the following code sample does not compile:

 `singers/jazzsinger.go` file: